Pairadux/dotfiles/README.md

 - [Rofi](https://github.com/davatorium/rofi) launcher customizations and theming
 - [Bat](https://github.com/sharkdp/bat) theming
 - Catnip configuration and theming
-- [Zellij](https://zellij.dev/) temp config (was buggy so I switched back to Tmux, but wanted to leave config in case I try it again)
+- [Zellij](https://zellij.dev/) temporary configuration (was buggy so I switched back to Tmux, but wanted to leave config in case I try it again)
 - Other miscellaneous configurations and tweaks

 ## Getting Started: